kamir/ktxinsights/paper-1/draft-2.md

 This scenario simulates a transaction that is aborted by the broker.
 It uses a synthetic "coordinator update" event in the test file to mimic the `CoordinatorCollector` reporting that the transaction is no longer active.
 This is used to validate the `verified_aborted` state transition and confirm that the system correctly identifies transactions that are aborted at the infrastructure level.

+### Timing and Replay Fidelity

+A crucial aspect of the "Generate then Replay" methodology is the faithful reproduction of the original workload's timing.
+The `ktx-replay` tool is designed to ensure that the inter-event timing and simulated gaps from the `events.jsonl` file are respected during the live replay.

+This is achieved through the following logic:
+1.  **Relative Timing Calculation:** The script calculates the time difference (delta) between the start of the original event sequence and the timestamp of each individual event.
+2.  **Scaled Replay Time:** This delta is then scaled by a `speed_factor` and added to the start time of the replay process.
+This determines the exact moment in the future when the event *should* be sent.
+3.  **Scheduled Sleep:** The script compares the calculated target replay time with the current time.
+If the script is ahead of schedule, it pauses (`time.sleep()`) until the correct moment arrives.

+This mechanism guarantees that the test scenarios are replayed with realistic timing, providing an accurate validation of the system's behavior under specific load and latency conditions.

 ## Appendix B: Relation to Kafka Improvement Proposals (KIPs)

 The `ktxinsights` toolkit is designed to address observability gaps in Kafka's transactional capabilities.
 Several Kafka Improvement Proposals (KIPs) are relevant to this work: